 The seven scanned pages below are early storyboards with an earlier take on the Ohio-based history behind Tom Duck and Harry.
-Most of this material was never used or if used was modified, as evidenced by major differences in the "published" Gozaimasu story, but it does show some of the early painful attempts to draw a duck and a pig, not to mention some pain-inducing puns.
+Most of this material was never used or if used was modified, as evidenced by major differences in the "published" Gozaimasu story, but it does show some of my early painful attempts to draw a duck and a pig, not to mention some pain-inducing puns.

 Some of these pages have been modified to make them more readable in the restrictive format of this website template.
 Sorry, GoDaddy, but we're pushing the envelope, here.
 I have to say, though, that they continue to make improvements, one of which they created in response to a request from me for an easier way to perform an otherwise tedious operation,

 Unless we've been hacked by Girl Scouts, we've tried to turn off cookies to the extent possible, but since this website is built on a templated GoDaddy product, we assume some temporary cookies are used.
 We've turned off the switch that allows the template "to place analytics cookies on your visitors' browsers to learn more and track your website's performance".
 Hopefully, by continuing to use this site, you demonstrate your lack of judgement only to yourself.